webGL-projects/basic-project/basic-scene/exercise/51-post-processing-with-r3f/README.md

   3. bokehScale: the blur redius

   the values are in normalized space (0-1) according to the camera near and far, it is not an absolute distance

+  ## Screen Space Reflection (SSR) Effect
+  it will add reflection to the scene ar a decent frame rate

+  it will calculate what should be reflected on the surface according to its position, its otintation and its material properties, althogh not perfect, it's very realistic